gkando/Sprint-Challenge-React-Wars/Answers.md

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

 1. Describe state.

+        State is the place where the data comes from.
+It is an object of a React class component that holds some information that may change over the lifetime of the component.

 1. Describe props.

+        React allows us to pass information to a component using props.
+Props are a kind of global variable or object.